lilyclaireg/Intelligence-Games/README.md

 # Intelligence-Games
 For my Introduction to Programming in Java course (CPSC1060) here at Clemson University, we were assigned a final project that allowed us to creatively create a game!
 This game is a parallel between the Hunger Games, one of my favorite book series, and the American Public Education System.

+I am a double major here at Clemson- Mathematical Sciences and Secondary Education.
+Initially, I wanted to be a high school mathematics teacher.
+However, with my education major, I've been able to learn about the public education system, including it's on-going flaws.
+I am saddened to say that our public education system fails many of our children here in America.
+We are in, what seems, desperate need of systematic change, reformatting how we provide education to our children.
+As humanity advances, our education system needs to as well.
+This task will be challenging due to many factors such as what does a good public education system look like, how do we get there, how do we fund this, etc., but this challenge is something we can fix if we work together.

+I hope that in my future, I will be able to be apart of changing our public education for the better.
+This is something I care deeply about and I know we can do better if we take the steps we need to.
+A small part of change, is bringing attention to the topic, so that is my goal today.